 This genus of beautiful trees exhibits an unusual characteristic, which provides it with its name.
 The members of the genus, Phyllocladus, are almost completely devoid of true leaves, and have instead phylloclades (also known as cladodes), which are flattened stems that perform the role of photosynthesis.
-There are six species of Phyllocladus; three of which are endemic to New Zealand, one from Tasmania, one from Borneo and one species which occurs in New Guinea and the Philippine Islands.
+There are five species of Phyllocladus; three of which are endemic to New Zealand, one from Tasmania, and one from Borneo, New Guinea and the Philippine Islands.

 The mountain toatoa is a significant feature of subalpine scrub throughout much of the country.
 It is a very attractive species, that is easily discernibly within these high-altitude plant communities – due to its highly ordered growth habit and usually bluish-grey foliage.

 It should be pointed out that the botany on P. alpinus is currently unresolved, and it is thought that it actually comprises three distinct entities.
 Most forms that are seen within cultivation conform to the form that will probably continue to be called Phyllocladus alpinus.
 For the purposes of discussion, the other forms will be termed herein as P. alpinus (ii) and P. alpinus (iii)1.

 The most important forms from a horticultural point of view are P. alpinus and P. alpinus (iii).
 Put simply, the former is usually a smaller plant, occurs at higher altitudes, and is found from the central North Island south.
 The latter (pictured below) is more asociated with lower altitude, forested habitats, grows to a greater height (up to 12m tall), has yellowish-green ‘foliage’2, and occurs from the Coromandel (on high points) southwards.
 From here on, the focus of this profile will be on P. alpinus, as that is the plant that most gardeners will encounter.